Quantifying Statistical Significance of Deep Nearest Neighbor Anomaly Detection via Selective Inference: Numerical Experiments

 \subsection{\red{Real Datasets II: Image Data}}

-In this experiment, we used the \red{MVTec AD} dataset~\red{\cite{bergmann2019mvtec,bergmann2021mvtec}} and all experiments are conducted in the latent space.
+In this experiment, we used the MVTec AD dataset~\cite{bergmann2019mvtec,bergmann2021mvtec}.
 The dataset consists of 15 classes, and we chose 10 classes for the experiments which seem to follow a normal distribution.
 The datasets used in our experiments are listed in Appendix~\ref{app:appC4}.
-Before conducting the experiments, All datasets are \red{standarized} with each feature having mean 0 and variance 1. \red{ In this experiment, we employed a ResNet model as a feature extractor.
-This model was pre-trained by \citet{bergman2020deep}. on the ImageNet dataset for kNNAD in the latent space. } \red{As a preprocessing step, the original image, which has a size of 900 × 900, was divided into 30 × 30 patches, and the patch was used as the test instance.
+Before conducting the experiments, All datasets are \red{standarized} with each feature having mean 0 and variance 1.
+Following the conventional Deep $k$NN approach~\cite{bergman2020deep}, we employed a ResNet model pre-trained on the ImageNet dataset as a feature extractor in this experiment.
+As a preprocessing step, the original image, which has a size of 900 $\times$ 900 or 1024 $\times$ 1024, was divided into 30 $\times$ 30 patches, and the patch was used as the test instance.
 For the training instances, we used 100 patches from the same position as the test instance.
-We set the number of neighbors $k=1$. } The results of the type I error rate and power are shown in Figure~\ref{fig:MVtec_results}.
-The \texttt{Stat-kNNAD} method outperformed the other methods in terms of power, while controlling the type I error rate \red{below} the significance level.
+We set the number of neighbors $k=3$.
+The results of the Type I error rate and power are shown in Figure~\ref{fig:real_data_results}.
+The \proposed method outperformed the other methods in terms of power, while controlling the Type I error rate \red{below} the significance level.
+Some examples of the experimental results are shown in Figure~\ref{fig:mvtec_4examples} and Figure~\ref{fig:mvtec_examples}.